 "Second Degree" Requirements

 Students beginning a second degree are normally exempted from first year of the degree requirements by being granted 5.0 credits, regardless of the number of previous degrees.
 Students who hold a BA, BBA or BSc from the University of Toronto will be considered for admission to a second degree program only of a different type (e.g. students with a BA degree may only complete a BBA or BSc degree).
 Application for admission to a second degree program is made through the Manager of Admissions.
 Before applying, students are urged to consider if a second degree is actually required for their purposes, for example, a make-up year as a non-degree student may satisfy admission requirements for graduate school.

 Students in this program must complete the following in order to qualify for the Certificate in Business:

-Students in their graduating session who intend to take part in the next Convocation must notify the Registrar's Office of their intention either through ROSI or on a confirmation of graduation form by the deadline listed in the Sessional Dates section of this Calendar.
+Students in their graduating session who intend to take part in the next Convocation must notify the Registrar's Office of their intention either through ROSI or on a Confirmation of Graduation form by the deadline listed in the Sessional Dates section of this Calendar.

-University of Toronto Scarborough certificate students will graduate with honours if their cumulative grade point average is 3.20 or better.
+UTSC certificate students will graduate with honours if their cumulative grade point average is 3.20 or better.

 Except for regulations concerning degree requirements and regulations where non-degree students are specifically exempted, all regulations apply equally to non-degree students and degree students.
 Where students have been admitted on an interim basis as non-degree students, the conditions of their admission supersede the normal regulations governing academic status.